Content marketing is one of the best ways a business can acquire new leads and forge a long-lasting relationship with its customers.

 - How can we incorporate an SME’s opinion when they don’t have enough time to focus on content?

 Whatever the kind of business you run, the person in charge of your content operations should understand that running a content marketing team is more than just writing and hitting the ‘publish’ or ‘post’ button.
-It’s also creative problem solving and project management as well.
+It’s also creative problem solving and providing knowledge area of project management as well.

 Tips to improve your content operations